seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 My clerk hath some good comforts too for you.

 **NERISSA**
-Ay, and I’ll give them him without a fee.
+Ay, and I'll give them him without a fee.
 There do I give to you and Jessica,
 From the rich Jew, a special deed of gift,
-After his death, of all he dies possess’d of.
+After his death, of all he dies possess'd of.

 **LORENZO**
 Fair ladies, you drop manna in the way